TechInTerh/Peace-Project/README.md

 This directory contains multiple subprojects, each being linked to some specific services.

-- `srvc_alert`: Consume data from kafka topics to send alerts to peacewatchers.
+- `srvc_alert`: Consumes data from kafka topics to send alerts to peacewatchers.
-- `srvc_analysis`: Consume data from kafka topics to analyze them with Spark.
+- `srvc_analysis`: Consumes data from our minio bucket to analyze them with Spark.
 - `srvc_connect`: Directory containing dockerfile and associated elements to run the schema-registry and init minio.
-- `srvc_drone`: produces drone random data to the specified kafka topic.
+- `srvc_drone`: Produces random drone data to the specified kafka topic.
-- `srvc_notif`: stock alerts to send them to the front at the appropriate time.
+- `srvc_notif`: Stock alerts to send them to the front at the appropriate time.
 - `srvc_website`: Diplay alerts on a custom website.

 ## Installation